MFR6340/theenglishextension.org/open-world-2/unit-1: Flying.md

 # Open World 2, Unit 1: Dreams of Flying
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

-This unit covers flying and the pioneers in flight.
-Airports.
+**This unit covers flying and the pioneers in flight.
+Here is a list of supplemental literature related to flying:**

 ### Title here, by author here